 Use of this technology reduces the amount of electricity consumed by the unit.
+It can amount to savings of ₹ 314316 for the company with paybacks of about 2.52 years.
 Further, as the cost of electricity is on an upward trend, this is certainly profitable in the long run.